More information coming soon…

-In these forums, ACOSS brings together not-for-profit media and communications professionals with working journalists, leading experts and researchers for a discussion on issues pertinent to the relationship between Australia’s media and the non-government sector.
+ACOSS brings together not-for-profit media and communications professionals with working journalists, leading experts and researchers for a discussion on issues pertinent to the relationship between Australia’s media and the non-government sector at our media forums.

 The 2015 NGO Media Forum was held in partnership with The National Centre of Indigenous Excellence (NCIE).